se-bastiaan/Pebble-Tracks/README.md

 Pebble-Tracks
 =============

-The watchapp that makes travelling easier.
+The watchapp that once made travelling easier.
+It's still here because it's possible.
+But I never worked on it anymore.

 -----